JJbuc/Monetizer.ai/README.md

-# chud.ai - AI Creator Platform
+# Monetizer.ai - AI Creator Platform

 A modern web application that allows users to chat with AI creators powered by AWS Bedrock (Claude-3-Sonnet).